ZNLong2203/AirZkare/README.md

     - View / Edit Profile
     - Find a flight
     - Book / Cancel a flight
-    - Choose a flight seat
+    - In-Flight seat selection with seat lock feature if someone else is choosing
     - Payment Gateway Stripe and QR code with Zalopay
     - Get notification email confirm about booking
     - View booking history